pitakn/greatstormES/README.md

 4.1 Methods for collecting/creating data: Data were collected from WoS and Scopus for academic articles, and from Newspapers.com for newspaper articles.
 20 newspaper articles and 44 academic articles (including 2 government documents) were reviewed.

-4.2 Methods for processing data: Documents were read in full and coded according to deductive thematic analysis using ecosystem services as a guiding framework for code hierarchy and organization.
+4.2 Methods for processing data: Documents were read in full and coded according to inductive and deductive thematic analysis using ecosystem services as a guiding framework for code hierarchy and organization.

 ---------------------------------
 ## 5.0 DATA-SPECIFIC INFORMATION